yonwu/yongchao.github.io/_posts/2020-03-28-NLP Part of Speech tagger.md

 where, $$W, U, V$$ are
 weight matrix that are shared across time.
-Thus, the model should learn U, V, W of the network from the training data.
+Thus, the model should learn
+$$U, V, W$$ of the network from the training data.
 The process of learning these weight matrixes is similar to Neural Network: through a loss function and backpropagation(gradients descent) to adjust weights in the simple RNN network.